 2. Butter the Tile, Don’t Slather the Wall

-In showers and wet areas, I always use latex-modified thinset mortar, not mastic.
+In showers and wet areas, I always use latex-modified thinset mortar, not mastic to tile a shower wall.
 When exposed to water, mastic simply turns to liquid, which can cause the tile to crack and eventually fall off the wall.

 Rather than spread thinset on the wall, I prefer to butter thinset onto the back of every tile with a ¼-inch notched trowel .
 This keeps the work area neat and clean, and also reduces the amount of mortar that works into the joints, which makes grouting easier.